 Allocate a section of your pantry or a specific set entirely for food storage; breakfast items, canned goods, oils and vinegar bottles, cooking ingredients, and your favorite snacks should be stored in jars or containers.
 Labeled containers can also help you locate what you need a lot quicker, write the name of each food item boldly on masking tape and stick them to the containers.

 Dry goods and pantry staples such as grains, sugar, and so on should be kept in jars instead of bags.
 It’s a lot more pleasing aesthetically and way more effective for food preservation.

 Shuffling through your pantry to reach an item at the back isn’t particularly convenient.
 Instead of sifting through or taking out half of the contents of your pantry to reach the one you need at the end, you might as well install roll-out trays at its base to make things a whole lot easier.
 Glides are a great way to keep you from having to move every item in the way to get what you need.

-Add more storage room with Cabinet drawer dividers
+10. Add more storage room with modern shelves

-Drawer dividers are quite useful for separating kitchen items and utensils of the same kind.
-Aside from making it easy to find the exact item you need, they also help prevent your cabinet interiors from becoming clustered.
+Small kitchen slates are quite useful for separating kitchen items and utensils of the same kind.
+Aside from making it easy to find the exact item you need, they also help prevent your interiors from becoming clustered.

-For a spacious and organized kitchen pantry cabinet system, you have to go out of your way to remove items you don’t use frequently.
+For a spacious and organized pantry, you have to remove items you don’t use frequently.
 If your pantry is low on storage, the best thing would be to move all items you don’t use often and store them in a different compartment in your kitchen.

-Most people don’t realize that the unused space on the outer walls of their pantry can be used for storage, with a little modification, of course.
+Most people don’t realize that the unused space on the outer walls of their pantry can be used for storage, with a little organization and modification, of course.